jhpyle/docassemble/_docs/functions.md

 For an [API] version of this function, see [`/api/user/new`].

+## <a name="invite_user"></a>invite_user()

+The [`invite_user()`] function allows an administrator to create an invitation for a user with a given email address to create an account on the server.

+Creating the invitation does not create an account; it generates a token that can be transmitted to the user.
+The user can use that token when registering.
+The administrator can indicate that the user should be given a specific privilege upon registering.

+{% highlight python %}
+url = invite_user('testuser@example.com', privilege='advocate', send=False)
+{% endhighlight %}

+This will return a URL that can be shared with a user.
+The URL is the URL of the registration screen of the server with a `token` parameter.
+When the user visits the URL, they will go to the registration page and they will be able to register there even if [`allow registration`] is false.

+When the user chooses a password and submits the registration form, a new user account will be created.
+If a `privilege` was indicated, the user will have that privilege.
+Only one privilege may be defined through the invitation process.

+If `send` is set to `True`, which is the default, the [`invite_user()`] function will email the URL to the email address and `None` will be returned.
+If `send` is `False`, the registration URL is returned.

+Only users with [privileges] of `admin` or users with a custom privilege with the `create_user` [permission] can use this function.

+For an [API] version of this function, see [`/api/user_invite`].

 ## <a name="get_user_list"></a>get_user_list()

 The [`get_user_list()`] function returns a list of registered users on